javissimo/javissimo.github.io/src/content/blog/post-2.md

 ## 6. Regularly Update Your Portfolio

 A stagnant portfolio can give the impression of inactivity or lack of progress.
-Regularly update your portfolio with your latest work and projects.
+Regularly update your portfolio with your latest work and photos.
 Remove outdated or less impressive work to keep your portfolio relevant and impactful.

 ## 7. Test and Optimize Load Times